How the term “LED wall” is used in Aximmetry

 When switching cameras both the video input and the perspective the LED wall images are projected from switched together.

 However there's always a certain amount of delay while the change in the perspective reaches the LED walls and then the camera image reaches Aximmetry system.
-To ensure that the switch of the LED wall picture and the camera change happens the same time on Aximmetry's final output you have to entertain a Picture Delay value.
+To ensure that the switch of the LED wall picture and the camera change happens at the same time on Aximmetry's final output you have to entertain a Picture Delay value.
 Adjust this value until you get a satisfying result.

 Additions to the final image